quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## JSON Interoperability {#json-interop}

-Some JSON parsers have issues with the full JSON format, especially those integrated within a JavaScript environment (e.g., Web browsers, NodeJS).
+Some JSON implementations have issues with the full JSON format, especially those integrated within a JavaScript environment (e.g., Web browsers, NodeJS).
 I-JSON (Internet-JSON) is a subset of JSON for such environments; see
 {{!I-JSON=RFC7493}}.
 One of the key limitations of JavaScript, and thus I-JSON,